derekm1215/terraform-getting-started/terraform-getting-started.md

 ```
 ## Destroy the Infrastructure

-Now that you have confirmed everything was successful, it's time to [destroy](https://developer.hashicorp.com/terraform/cli/commands/destroy) the infrastructure.
+Now that the infrastructure is confirmed, it's time to [destroy](https://developer.hashicorp.com/terraform/cli/commands/destroy) it.

 ```shell
 $ terraform destroy
 ```
-The `destroy` command will run a destroy plan.
+The `destroy` command runs a destroy plan.

 ```
 Terraform used the selected providers to generate the following execution plan.
 Resource actions are indicated with the following symbols: